 Marriott Platinum members receive a welcome gift when they arrive at a hotel, and this is also where the program gets ridiculously complicated, as there are well over 50 different policies depending on the brand, region, etc.

-Generally, speaking Platinum members have a choice as to which gift they’d like to receive, and at many brands, one of those choices is complimentary breakfast.
+Generally speaking, Platinum members have a choice as to which gift they’d like to receive, and at many brands, one of those choices is complimentary breakfast (that’s not the case at all brands, though, like Ritz-Carlton — in those cases you’re best off booking through the Marriott STARS program).

 To simplify this a bit, at the following brands Marriott Bonvoy Platinum members can choose to receive complimentary breakfast as their welcome amenity (you’ll notice the distinction between “hotels” and “resorts” for some of these brands):